 Application Procedure and Selection Basis

-Students register for the Health Law Clinic as they do for any other class.
-Students are randomly selected.
+Students register for the Health Law Clinic and the Clinic extension as they do for any other class.
+The class is capped at 8 students.

 Faculty / Staff